ibm-cloud-docs/openshift/health-audit.md

 ### Viewing `AuditWebhookError` alerts in auditing-enabled clusters
 {: #audit-webhook-error-410}

-{{site.data.keyword.openshiftlong_notm}} clusters version 4.10 and later have an `AuditWebhookError` alert that fires when the audit webhook crashes or is deleted.
+{{site.data.keyword.openshiftlong_notm}} clusters version have an `AuditWebhookError` alert that fires when the audit webhook crashes or is deleted.
 {: shortdesc}

 To view the alert: